IDS6145-Fall2019/assignment1-Harry070/README.md

 ## (Part 1.5) Specifying the Inputs to a System **(10%)**

-*Independent variable is the speed of the escalator and the
+*Independent variable is the speed of the escalator and the number of people in the station.
+The dependent variable will be how close the number of people in the station is close to the capacity limit for the station
 * The data will come from synthetic data.
 * What kind of statistics are important to capture this input data *The data will be analysised with simple statistics such as mean and standard deviation.
 These will be compared to the capacity of the train station entrance and platform